1

 ==== Running tests

-While many tests can run on their own, some require a connected U2F or FIDO2
+While some tests can run on their own, most require a connected FIDO2 device to run.

 poetry run pytest